KESTIO

 During the session

-The trainer leads with quizzes, individual or collaborative exercises, challenges and role-playing.
+The trainer facilitates with quizzes, individual or collaborative exercises, challenges, and role-playing.

 After each session

-Participants are given exercises to apply in their own context.
+Participants complete practical exercises relevant to their own context.

 Public